About me ¶

 My name is Tim, I’m working at ASML, a relatively obscure Dutch company, where I work on strategic analyses.
 Before this, I did my PhD research in the now-defunct instrumentation group of Leiden Observatory under supervision of Christoph Keller and Hans Gerritsen.

 I like science, technology, type, and privacy.
-Below are some of my interests.
+Below are some of my interests and past works.

-During my PhD (dissertation & template) I developed a snapshot coherence-gated direct wavefront sensing method for multi-photon microscopy on an STW project called Smart Microscopy, where I collaborated with Jacopo Antonello and Hoa Truong.
+During my PhD (dissertation & template) I developed a snapshot coherence-gated direct wavefront sensing method (paper) for multi-photon microscopy on an STW project called Smart Microscopy, where I collaborated with Jacopo Antonello and Hoa Truong.
 I got to work with nice tools like tunable femto-second pulsed lasers so it was pretty cool. 😎

 I’ve also analyzed transiting exoplanets with colleagues in Leiden, namely the Kepler object KIC 1255b (paper) and SuperWASP J1407 (paper).
 Both these systems are peculiar, the former appears to be burning alive due its extreme close proximity to the host star, while the latter shows signs of a ring system like Saturn’s possibly as big as our orbit around the sun.
-I mean, the universe is pretty crazy right?
+To me, these objects underscore how surprising the universe can be?
 And did you know the Kepler telscope used solar pressure to balance itself after its reaction wheel broke doen? 🤯

-Before my PhD, I worked on wide-field wavefront sensing (code) for the European Solar Telescope at the Institute for Solar Physics in Stockholm and did my master’s in 2007–2008 on adaptive optics in Utrecht which I finished in August 2008 (thesis & source & code).
+Before my PhD, I worked on wide-field wavefront sensing (code) for the European Solar Telescope at the Institute for Solar Physics (archive) in Stockholm and did my master’s in 2007–2008 on adaptive optics in Utrecht which I finished in August 2008 (thesis (mirror) & source (mirror) & code).

 Some examples include data manipulation scripts, phase unwrapping library, and domoticz data pusher.